 Perhaps you can use this factoid to some advantage, enlightenment, and perhaps humor.
 In Catholic lore, St. Denis is one of the “14 Holy Helpers,” and his aid is sought to help people with headaches, or who have been possessed.

 Crazy GOP members who I suspect of having been possessed give me and America a headache.
 St. Denis seems to be our man.
+Or saint.